saheen619/Hive-Mini-Project-1/README.md

 ## Title

 A Mini Project on HIVE .
-To see the solved assignment, run the file Solved Hive Mini Project 1.md or click on the link : https://github.com/saheen619/Hive-Mini_Project_1/blob/main/Solved%20Hive%20Mini%20Project%201.md
+To see the solved project, run the file Solved Hive Mini Project 1.md or click on the link : https://github.com/saheen619/Hive-Mini_Project_1/blob/main/Solved%20Hive%20Mini%20Project%201.md

 ## Objective